Credit card APR explained

-How you manage your household bills also affects your credit score – energy and telecoms companies can leave markers on your credit report if you have paid bills late or not paid them at all.
+How you manage your household bills will also affect your credit score – energy and telecoms companies, for instance, can leave markers on your credit report if you pay late or fail to pay bills.
 These defaults will stay on your credit record for six years.
 Serious debt issues such as county court judgments (CCJs) or bankruptcy will also show on your credit report.

-In general, if you have a good credit history you’ll pay less interest when you borrow money, and if you have a poor credit history you’ll pay more interest.
+Generally speaking, if you have a good credit history you should pay less interest when you borrow money, and if you have a poor credit history you will probably pay more interest.

 When you compare credit cards, you’ll notice some have promotional offers.
 Typically, this will involve offering 0% interest on either purchases or balance transfers for a set period of time.

-If you choose an offer that gives you 0% interest on purchases, it means that for the period stated you won't have to pay interest if you use the card for spending.
-The card will still have an APR which will be calculated using the interest rate the card reverts to at the end of the 0% period.
+If you choose an offer that gives you 0% interest on purchases, it means that for the period stated you won't be charged interest if you use the card for spending.
+The card will still have an APR that will be calculated using the ‘revert-to’ interest rate (this is the standard interest rate borrowing on the card will revert to at the end of the 0% period).

 If you have a credit card with a 0% promotional offer, make sure you pay at least the minimum repayment each month.
 The minimum repayment will be printed on your statement and will usually be a percentage of the outstanding debt or a cash amount.
 If you miss a minimum payment, you could lose any 0% introductory deal – and interest will kick in immediately.
 You might incur a late payment fee too, typically £12, and it could affect your credit score.

 What is APRC?